Well Water vs. City Water: Which Is Better?

 Your use of well water or city water often depends on your location.
-However, understanding the key differences between well water and city water — like water quality, costs, and the effect on home insurance — can help you decide which option might work best for you.
+But knowing the key differences between well water and city water — like water quality, costs, and the effect on home insurance — can help you decide which option might work best for you.

 In this article, you’ll learn some of the key differences between well water and city water.